What coloured bag should I use for garbage?

 Can I put my recyclable food jars and containers in the same bag as my paper?

-No, these items are processed separately at a materials recovery facility.
+No, these items are processed separately.
 Metal, plastic and glass food containers and clean plastic bags go in a blue bag.
 Paper and boxboard (crereal boxes) go in a clear bag or shopping bag.

 Find out what goes in your blue bag, read the What Goes In guide.